-The Council sees integration as a means to support the safeguarding of our water sources, watershed planning, and understanding the cumulative impacts of development on surface and groundwater resources.
+The Council sees integration as a way to support the safeguarding of our water sources, assist with watershed planning, and understand the cumulative impacts of development on surface and groundwater resources.

 We can no longer practically manage these resources in isolation.
-As a result, we will need to integrate the Water for Life strategy with the province's Land Use Framework and other environmental strategies, to enable a comprehensive and holistic approach.
+As a result, we will need to integrate the Water for Life strategy with the province's Land-use Framework and other strategies, to enable a comprehensive and holistic approach.

 We must adopt a "source-to-use" conservation ethic that recognizes and reduces the downstream effects of our activities.
-In order to do this, we must recognize and accept that water quality and quantity objectives are inextricably linked to land use decisions in watersheds and visa versa.
+In order to do this, we must recognize and accept that water quality and quantity objectives are inextricably linked to land use decisions in watersheds and vice versa.